wavefunction91/wavefunction91.github.io/about.md

 ---
 ![Main]({{sit.url}}/_assets/profile.jpg)

-David Williams, Graduate Student, Department of Chemistry, University of Washington.
+David Williams, Ph.D Candidate, Department of Chemistry, University of Washington.

 I'm currently pursuing a Ph.D. in Chemistry at the University of Washington under the supervision of Professor [Xiaosong Li](http://depts.washington.edu/ligroup).